-The most Captivating Mayan Ruins in Mexico
+Captivating Mayan Ruins

-Embark on a two-week adventure exploring some of the most captivating Mayan ruins in Mexico, go through diverse cultures and contrasting landscapes in a land full of history and beauty.
-From the beautiful Cancun Caribbean coast to the stunning colonial city of Merida, the fascinating blend of heavenly beaches, impressive ruins of ancient Mayan civilization, the turquoise blue water cenotes and all the astounding nature surrounding them, is certainly overwhelming.
+Embark on a two-week adventure exploring some of the most captivating Mayan ruins in Mexico, going through diverse cultures and contrasting landscapes in a land full of history and beauty.
+From the beautiful Cancun Caribbean coast to the stunning colonial city of Merida, the fascinating blend of heavenly beaches, impressive ruins of ancient Mayan civilization, the turquoise blue water cenotes, and all the astounding nature surrounding them, is certainly overwhelming.

 To start the travel, there will be someone at the airport waiting to welcome you and drive you to your hotel in Cancun.

 One of the most fascinating Mayan ruins in Mexico is without any doubt Chichen Itza.
 Known worldwide for the play of light and shadow that looks like a descending serpent over the steps of the pyramid known as “The Castle”.
 Today you will explore this fascinating Mayan city, now UNESCO World Heritage Site.

 The sensation you feel when discovering the genius of that prehispanic civilization is certainly indescribable.
 Another impressive effect in “The Castle” is the sound that is reflected in the upper part when several tourists clap simultaneously at the bottom.
 Later, we will drive to Merida.

 Enjoy a walking tour to the beautiful old city center surrounded by flower gardens, fountains, palm trees, and of course its impressive architecture.
 You will also visit the huge Mayan World Museum, one of the most important and ultra-modern in Mexico.
 Holding more than 1,100 relics, this visit promises an impressive display of the past and present of the Mayan culture.